Start of Main Content

 Under the original guidelines, any lack of repayment was reported as bad debt.
 As of January 2019, bad debt is only valid if there was an event in a patient’s life, such as unemployment, that led to the inability to pay for their care.

-A high bad debt ratio can impact the amount of charity care a hospital is able to provide to patients.
+A high bad debt ratio can impact the amount of charity care a hospital can provide to patients.
 Bad debt also negatively impacts hospital revenue, restricting available services.

-According to Definitive Healthcare data, the average bad debt to net patient revenue ratio is 6.7%.
-Only four of the 4,442 hospitals reporting bad debt claimed a negative ratio.
-Of those four, three hospitals also reported a negative net patient revenue.
+According to Definitive Healthcare data, the average bad debt to net patient revenue ratio was 6% in 2023.
+Only six of the 3,068 hospitals reporting bad debt claimed a negative ratio.

 Learn more